Frequently Asked Questions

 There is another reason why it is important to maintain the stability of the setting.
 The setting functions as an invariable element from which to observe the variables (and thus understand more) in the patient's life.
 If the setting were also variable, it would be much more difficult to know what the events in the patient's life are due to.

 How many weekly sessions are necessary?

 Treatment can take place one, two, three, four or five times a week.
-The increase in weekly frequency brings with it an increase in the intensity, nuance and depth of the work, as well as speeding up the therapeutic process.
-The frequency of sessions is not necessarily an indicator of the severity of the patient's difficulties.
+The increase in weekly frequency brings with it an increase in the intensity, nuance and depth of the work.

-For certain patients whose affective basal intensity in very high, or for patients who are at risk of psychosomatic discompensations, a high frequency of sessions is usually counter-indicated but, in general, psychoanalytic psychotherapy is quite like any other discipline: the more you work, the better the possibilities of achieving important change.
+For certain patients whose tolerance for closeness is very low when they consult, a high frequency of sessions per week may initially be counter-indicated, but, in general, psychotherapy/psychoanalysis is like any other discipline: the more you work, the better the chances of achieving significant changes.
 It must also be taken into account that there are certain situations that require a minimum number of weekly sessions in order for the patient to get better and it wouldn't be effective to work below that minimum.
 All this will be assessed by the psychologist-psychoanalyst during the interviews.